bitflags/bitflags/spec.md

 fn bits(&self) -> Self::Bits;
 ```

-Get the value of the underlying bits type.
+Get the the bits value.

 The result won't be truncated.